teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 - Google Cloud Project with Vertex AI API enabled.
 - A Google account with access to the needed resources ([see below](#running-a-hackathon-event)).
+- The `gcloud` CLI tool, configured to access the hackathon GCP.
 - Python (this tutorial assumed 3.11, but other versions will work).
 - Poetry (^1.6.1)
 - A [LangSmith](https://smith.langchain.com/) account (this will require sign-up - speak to @zacharysmithdatatonic for a sign-up code to gain access immediately).